Fernando Pessoa: Lisbon revisited

 "Ibis Enterprise", the first firm established by Pessoa, in 1909.

 While his family remained in South Africa, Pessoa returned to Lisbon in 1905 to study diplomacy.
 After a period of illness, and two years of poor results, a student strike against the dictatorship of Prime Minister João Franco put an end to his formal studies.
 Pessoa became an autodidact and a devoted reader who spent much of his time in libraries.
 In August 1907, he started working as a practitioner at R.G.
 Dun & Company, an American mercantile information agency (currently D&B, Dun & Bradstreet).
 His grandmother died in September and left him a small inheritance, which he spent on setting up his own publishing house, the "Empreza Ibis".
 The venture was not successful and closed down in 1910, but the name ibis, the sacred bird of Ancient Egypt and inventor of the alphabet in Greek mythology, would remain an important symbolic reference for him.

-Pessoa returned to his uncompleted formal studies, complementing his British education with self-directed study of Portuguese culture.
+Pessoa returned to his incomplete formal studies, supplementing his British education with self-directed study of Portuguese culture.
 The pre-revolutionary atmosphere surrounding the assassination of King Charles I and Crown Prince Luís Filipe in 1908, and the patriotic outburst resulting from the successful republican revolution in 1910, influenced the development of the budding writer; as did his step-uncle, Henrique dos Santos Rosa, a poet and retired soldier, who introduced the young Pessoa to Portuguese poetry, notably the romantics and symbolists of the 19th century.

 In 1912, Fernando Pessoa entered the literary world with a critical essay, published in the cultural journal A Águia, which triggered one of the most important literary debates in the Portuguese intellectual world of the 20th century: the polemic regarding a super-Camões.
+“Super‑Camões” (also written “Supra‑Camões”) is Pessoa’s term for a future poet who would surpass Luís de Camões as Portugal’s greatest national poet.

 In 1915 a group of artists and poets, including Fernando Pessoa, Mário de Sá-Carneiro and Almada Negreiros, created the literary magazine Orpheu, which introduced modernist literature to Portugal.
 Only two issues were published (Jan–Feb–Mar and Apr–May–Jun 1915), the third failed to appear due to funding difficulties.
 Lost for many years, this issue was finally recovered and published in 1984.
 Among other writers and poets, Orpheu published Pessoa, orthonym, and the modernist heteronym, Álvaro de Campos.